Skip to content

 The order that would be violated before the ink dried.
 Farquharson was to observe both parents — father and mother — and report to the court.
 She would observe only one.

-EB2_MASTER_032 Visitation Order, Hon.
+Visitation Order — Hon.
+Arlene Gordon-Oliver Visitation Order, Hon.
 Arlene Gordon-Oliver — Handwritten

 Father shall have visitation with the child, supervised by Delia Farquharson, at a minimum of three days per week for at least two hours per visit.
 Ms. Farquharson shall also conduct visits and observations with the Mother at her residence at least two times per week.
 She will issue written reports every two weeks to the court and all counsel.
 The parties agree to stay away from each other except for pickup and drop-off.

-The order contained provisions for balance — observation of both parents, written reports every two weeks, the machinery of accountability.
+The order contained provisions for balance, observation of both parents, written reports every two weeks, the machinery of accountability.
 It contained no mechanism to enforce any of it.
 No consequence for a supervisor who ignored its terms.
 No remedy for the parent who discovered the violation.
 No teeth.

 The order required observation of both parents.
 What happened was different.